chriskyfung/n8n-traefik-cloudflared-stack/docs/backup-and-restore.md

 # Backup and Restore

-This document describes how to use the `stack-backup.sh` script to backup and restore your n8n and Traefik data volumes.
+This document describes how to use the `docker-volume-backup.sh` script to backup and restore your n8n and Traefik data volumes.

+**Note:** This script is designed for use with **Docker and Docker volumes**.
+It will not work with Podman out of the box.
+For Podman, please refer to the [Podman Users](#podman-users) section below.

 ## Overview

-The `stack-backup.sh` script provides a convenient way to create backups of your important data and restore it when needed.
+The `docker-volume-backup.sh` script provides a convenient way to create backups of your important data and restore it when needed.
 It is designed to be run from the root of your `n8n-stack` project directory.

 The script automates the process of stopping the running containers, creating the backup, and restarting the containers.